Terry (dog)

-Terry (November 17, 1933 – September 1, 1945) was a female Cairn Terrier performer who appeared in many different movies, most famously as Toto in the film The Wizard of Oz (1939).
-It was her only credited role, though she was credited not as Terry but as Toto, and because of the role's popularity her name was officially changed to Toto in 1942.
+Terry (November 17, 1933 – September 1, 1945) was a female Cairn Terrier who appeared in many different movies, most famously The Wizard of Oz (1939), in which she played Toto.
+It was her only role to receive a credit, although her name appeared as Toto.
+She was officially renamed in 1942 due to the popularity of the movie.
 She was owned and trained by Carl Spitz and Gabrielle Quinn.